dfilaretti/WeirdDrums/README.md

 Having said that, a step sequencer sounds like a nice future addition and a great learning exercise ;)

+### What about presets?

+WeirdDrums Free currently has no presets.
+Instead, we encourage you to experiment!!
+Suggested workflow: press the **init** button to reset the patch, then tweak the parameters until you got something you like - the layout is quite simple and everything fits in one page, so it shouldn't be too hard to keep track of things.
+For some crazyness, use the **randomize** button instead 😊

 ## Todo / Contributions